Targeted Checks – Management One

 - Enforce: What consequences will you implement when students are unsuccessful in meeting the expectations and procedures?

-Take a look at this short video outlining the top three management tips for successfully implementing a Split Screen.
+Take a look at this short video outlining the top three management tips for successfully implementing a Targeted Check.

-Answer the following interview questions to guide your thinking on the best management considerations for a Split Screen:
+Answer the following questions to guide your thinking on the best management considerations for your Targeted Check:

 - Did you create and prepare an accessible Anchor?